allyndawn/remote-roller/README.md

 # remote-roller

-An AWS IoT powered MQTT based two terminal dice rolling game using Raspberry Pi Zero W and OpenCV.
+An AWS IoT powered MQTT based two terminal dice rolling game using OpenCV and a pair of Raspberry Pi Zero W.

 Work in progress.